dini-ag-kim/glossar/README.md

-publications
+glossar
 ============

-This repository contains documents already published by the DINI KIM working group.
-It also provides a space to collaboratively create new publications.
+Dieses Repository enthält das DINI-AG-KIM-Glossar mit Begriffen aus dem Bereich Linked Open Data in Bibliotheken.

+This repository contains a glossary (written in German) on concepts related to Linked Open Data in libraries.